thejaswiniad/Hand-written-digits-classifier/README.md

 Without using any machine learning libraries.
-Since it is a Multi-class classification problem- Implemented Softmax activation function for the output layer Sigmoid activation function for the Hidden layers
+Since it is a Multi-class classification problem- Implemented Softmax activation function for the output layer Sigmoid activation function for the Hidden layers Using the MNSIT dataset for training and testing